Skip to main content

 15. Parameterize \(f(x)=x^{2}+3 x+2\) and then graph the function and its inverse.

-This page titled 10.4 Parametric Inverses is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.4 Parametric Inverses is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation